wn9237/rest_spec/markdowns/newresources/conversationthread.md

 ### JSON representation

-Here is a JSON representation of the resource.
+Here is a JSON representation of the resource

 <!-- {
   "blockType": "resource",
   "optionalProperties": [
+    "posts"
   ],
   "@odata.type": "microsoft.graph.conversationthread"
 }-->